 Books to read: The Vacationers (Emma Straub), A Winter in Majorca (George Sand), Wild Olives: Life in Majorca with Robert Graves (William Graves), Turning Up at Dawn (Tomas Graves), The Rocks (Peter Nichols), Living in Style Mallorca (Christine von Auersperg)

-9 am: the sun's starting to pour through the curtains and there's 3 things on my mind: a café solo from the coffee man we've started calling "our coffee man", a sugary sweet ensaimada from the bakery one door over from him (it's similar to a beignet I suppose and a delicacy in Mallorca), and the beach, of course.
+9 am: the sun's starting to pour through the curtains and there's 3 things on my mind: a café solo from the coffee man we've started calling "our coffee man," a sugary sweet ensaimada from the bakery one door over from him (similar to a beignet and a delicacy in Mallorca), and the beach, of course.
 After we wander along through the sleepy streets of Arta, inevitably we'll decide which beach on this island will be ours for the day.

-I peer out of the window, and as expected, the sun's waves are dancing upwards and calling me out, I push open the shutters and the sounds of the village are just starting to join in on what the sun's started: the zip zip and then zooooom of our neighbors moped, the children down the alley being hustled along to school and I settle back into the thinking of "oui, si, oh yes, I could live here - like this - forever."
+I peer out of the window, and as expected, the sun's waves are dancing upwards and calling me out.
+I push open the shutters and the sounds of the village are start to join in on what the sun's started: the zip zip and then zooooom of our neighbor’s moped, and the children down the alley being hustled along to school.
+I settle back into the thinking of "oui, si, oh yes, I could live here - like this - forever."

 This trip is different for me, technically - we're on vacation.
 We drink rosé with lunch, a local red with the late afternoon tapas, and we share a bottle more at night with whatever seafood dinner we're having.
 One day in and we were fully settled: food + wine, morning trips to the market and seaside drives, long soaks in our oversized bathtub at night: and we've said to each other over and over "vacaciones con mi amor!"